Sleeping Nude, uhmm

 Jennifer Landa, MD, author ofThe Sex Drive Solution for Women, says that sleeping naked can be healthier for your vagina.
 While it's totally normal to have yeast and bacteria down there, the warm environment can sometimescause an overgrowth.
 One way to prevent infections is to "air it out" and go commando.

-While you might like being cozy and warm at night, it's actually important to have a cooler environment when you sleep, says Lisa Shives, MD, who sits on the National Sleep Foundation's board of directors.
+YOU'LL SLEEP BETTER While you might like being cozy and warm at night, it's actually important to have a cooler environment when you sleep, says Lisa Shives, MD, who sits on the National Sleep Foundation's board of directors.
 "Your body temp progressively declines as you sleep, which is a natural tendency of the body, so being too warm with heavy PJs and blankets can disrupt that."
 Sleeping naked, she says, can help your body stay cool.

 NEWSER: Pack away the flannel pajamas: A handful of studies and surveys show sleeping naked could actually be good for you.
 Six reasons why you should consider it: